marcelarubim/pomodoro/README.md

 # Tomato Timer Api
-API to store users and Pomodoro sessions
+API using Sinatra to store users and Pomodoro sessions

 ## [loading]